-22. Up to 60 people in Australia would be enrolled in the clinical trial.
+22. Up to 60 people are proposed to be enrolled in the clinical trial.
 The treatment duration would range from a single dose of the GMO to daily doses of the GMO over a period of 8 weeks.

 2.2 Proposed controls to restrict spread and persistence of the GMO in the environment